-4. Signature: An adult household member must sign this application before it can be approved.
-I certify (promise) that all the information on this application is true and that all income is reported.
-I understand that the information is being given so the school will get federal funds; the school officials may verify the information and if I purposely give false information, I may be prosecuted under applicable State and federal laws, and my children may lose meal benefits.
+I certify that all of the information on this application is true, and that all income is reported.
+I understand that the information is being given so the school can receive federal funds.
+If I purposely give false information, I may be prosecuted under applicable State and federal laws.